silverwind/droppy/README.md

 ## Features (try the <a target="_blank" href="https://droppy.silverwind.io">demo</a>)
 * Fully responsive HTML5 interface
-* Realtime updates of changes
+* Realtime updates of file system changes
 * Directory upload support
-* Drag & drop and swipe gestures
+* Drag & drop support for file operations
 * Side-by-Side mode
 * Shareable public download links
 * Zip download of directories
-* Powerful editor for text files
+* Powerful text editor with themes and broad language support
-* Image and video gallery, audio player
+* Image and video gallery with full touch support
+* Audio player with seek support
-* Fullscreen support for media galleries
+* Fullscreen support for editor and gallery
 * Supports installing to the homescreen

+## General Information
+Two directories will be used. droppy is a well-behaved app and will not write anywhere else:

+- `config`: defaults to `~/.droppy/config`, override with `-c /some/dir`
+- `files`: default `~/.droppy/files` override with `-f /some/dir`

+droppy maintains a in-memory representation of the `files` directory.
+If you're on slow storage and/or serving 100k+ files, the indexing on startup will take some time.

 ## Installation
-Note that two directories will be used by droppy.
-Make sure these directories are owned by the user running the application/container:

-- `config` directory: set with `-c <dir>`, default `~/.droppy/config`.
-- `files` directory: set with `-f <dir>`, default `~/.droppy/files`.

 ### Local Installation :package:
 With [`Node.js`](https://nodejs.org) >= 4.0.0 and `npm` installed, run: